mprib/caliscope/README.md

 ---
 ## About

-Pyxy3D is an open-source python package intended to serve as the primary calibration and triangulation workhorse of a low-cost DIY motion capture studio.
+Pyxy3D (*pixie-3d*) is an open-source **Py**thon package for converting 2D **(x,y)** point data to **3D** estimates.
+It is intended to serve as the calibration and triangulation workhorse of a low-cost DIY motion capture studio.
 It's core functionality includes:

 - the estimation of intrinsic (focal length/optical center/distortion) and extrinsic (rotation and translation) camera parameters via a GUI
+- API for slotting various tracking solutions into the data pipeline
-- triangulation of tracked points based on those estimates
+- triangulation of tracked points

-The current functionality includes a sample tracker using Google's mediapipe which illustrates how to use the tracker API.
+The current functionality includes a sample tracker using Google's Mediapipe which illustrates how to use the tracker API.
 The camera management backend allows for recording of synchronized frames from connected webcams, though the frame rate/resolution/number of cameras will be limited by the bandwidth of the current system.

-A central goal of this project is the crafting of sensible APIs that allow the integration of multiple tracking algorithms and camera management workflows.
-This will enable a robust and flexible platform for low-cost motion capture.

 ## Quick Start